rlabbe/Kalman-and-Bayesian-Filters-in-Python/README.md

 Code that is specific to the book is stored with the book in the subdirectory ./*code*.
 This code is in a state of flux; I do not wish to document it here yet.
 I do mention in the book when I use code from this directory, so it should not be a mystery.

-In the *code* subdirectory there are python files with a name like *xxx*_internal.py.
+In the *code* subdirectory there are Python files with a name like *xxx*_internal.py.
 I use these to store functions that are useful for a specific chapter.
 This allows me to hide away Python code that is not particularly interesting to read - I may be generating a plot or chart, and I want you to focus on the contents of the chart, not the mechanics of how I generate that chart with Python.
 If you are curious as to the mechanics of that, just go and browse the source.

 Some chapters introduce functions that are useful for the rest of the book.
 Those functions are initially defined within the Notebook itself, but the code is also stored in a Python file that is imported if needed in later chapters.
 I do document when I do this where the function is first defined, but this is still a work in progress.
 I try to avoid this because then I always face the issue of code in the directory becoming out of sync with the code in the book.
 However, IPython Notebook does not give us a way to refer to code cells in other notebooks, so this is the only mechanism I know of to share functionality across notebooks.